aliciajarvis-ai/NFL/README.md

 ---
 ## Ninth Query
+#### Description
-This query lists all games with the winner and scores to summarize the season.
-This will allow Alex to analyze the trends of teams throughout the season and see the final rankings of the teams.
+This query lists all SEC games, including the winning teams and final scores.
+#### Justification
+Summarizing game results provides an overview of the season and helps identify trends in team performance.

 ```sql
 SELECT g.game_id, g.game_date, v.venue_name,